-OKEx is one of the oldest and most popular platforms in the crypto trading world.
-The cryptocurrency exchange constantly adds new features and now offers spot trading, margin trading and futures trading.
+OKEx is one of the most popular platforms in the crypto trading world.
+The exchange constantly adds new features and offers spot trading, margin trading and futures trading.

 Everyone, except for the citizens of restricted regions, can trade on top of the exchange.
 Also, it’s really easy to pass OKEx KYC, obtain Lv1 verification and withdraw as much as 100 BTC per day.